 |Date||NAV per share (R)|

 The following table compares our performance against that of the JSE ALL Share Index (Total Return) over different time periods.
-As you can see we have consistently generated significant returns in excess of the All Share Index.
-So if anyone ever tells you active managers can’t outperform an index, think about this table:
+As you can see we have consistently generated returns significantly in excess of the All Share Index.

 |To 31 March (cagr)||Beagle||ALSI|

 As you plan your personal financial affairs, do not extrapolate our history into the future.
 Beagle is an investment company with a concentrated, illiquid portfolio.
 The directors of Beagle will continue to do their best to ensure a positive outcome, but this cannot be guaranteed.